codr4life/snabl/README.md

   dup if: (< 2) _, (fib, dup - 1) swap + (fib, - 2)
 )
 ```

+#### Function
+Snabl embraces but does not mandate functional programming.
+It supports first class functions, pattern matching, closures and tail recursion.

 #### Reference Counting
 Snabl uses reference counting instead of garbage collection, which leads to more predictable performance and resource usage.